Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 ------------------------------------------

 After that attach the LED Strip Bricklet and the Master Brick.
-To do this start by stripping the LED Strip Bricklet connection wires.
+To do this start by stripping the LED pixel connection wires.
 7mm will suffice.
-Connect it with the Bricklet and install everything as depicted below
+Connect it with the Bricklet and install everything as depicted below.

 .. image:: /Images/Kits/kit_blinkenlights_master_led_strip_350.jpg
    :scale: 100 %